vince012/danceYourAlgorithm/README.md

 A JavaScript function converts the sequence to Scratch blocs decribed in a JSON file.
 The project is a .sb3 archive which contains the JSON file, images and sounds (sprite and scenes used).

+### Viewing the sequence

+The [scratch-vm](https://github.com/LLK/scratch-vm) is integrated to view the sequence created by the child.

 ### Drawing skeleton